AisuruSenka/FE8_Sacred_Heroes/README.md

 # CHANGES: 11/3/25

 - Fixed a bug wherein Hodr does not remain in the party at the end of Alfonse's Ch.
+10

-10 and Mirabilis does not properly get recruited in Alfonse's Ch.
+- Fixed a bug that caused Mirabilis to not properly get recruited in Alfonse's Ch.
 12

+- Fixed a bug that caused the game to freeze during a cutscene in Alfonse's Ch.
+14

 - Added Garytop's Nidavellir portrait